 Interest:

 The percentage of the principal amount you pay to your lender.
-Interest is a fee your lender charges for lending you money.
+Interest is the fee your lender charges for lending you money.

 When you begin making mortgage payments, the portion of each payment that goes toward interest starts high but decreases over your loan term.
 This is true for a fixed-rate mortgage, where the interest rate stays the same during your loan term.
 However, for an adjustable-rate mortgage (ARM), your lender may adjust your interest rate periodically based on current industry indexes, which will change your payment.